gowrikvk/AI/README.md

 Canny (image, minVal, maxVal) - min and max Val are intensity gradient values.

-edged = cv2.Canny(blurred, 100, 200) - with 100 and 200 - values it will never identifies the rectangularbox.
+edged = cv2.Canny(blurred, 100, 200) --  with these values it will never identifies the rectangularbox on this specific cheque.

-In code, change min and max vals as given below
+In code, change min and max values as given below

 edged = cv2.Canny(blurred, 10, 200)  - identifies the rectangulat box